p91g/patrick-moore.github.io/_posts/data_science_bikeshare.md

 Challenges
 ===
 There are difficulties, however, concerning the _planning, implementation and operational efficiency_ of new and existing schemes.
+Specifically, is:
-Specifically, is the pre-deployment concern of **selecting docking station locations** (Liu et al., 2015) and the post-deployment requirement of **redistributing bikes** around the system (Zhang et al., 2022).
+1. the pre-deployment concern of **selecting docking station locations** (Liu et al., 2015);
+2. the post-deployment requirement of **redistributing bikes** around the system (Zhang et al., 2022).

 These problems remain a complex and ubiquitous challenge for bikeshare operators, impacting the capacity to operate effectively and generate revenue.

 Ultimately, if left unaddressed, they may lead to underuse of a scheme and, in some cases, even result in scheme closure (DeMaio, 2021).
-Researchers have attempted to develop and implement methods for addressing these issues by _utilising statistical models, machine learning algorithms and optimisation techniques_.
+Researchers have attempted to develop and implement methods for addressing these issues by utilising:
+- statistical models;
+- machine learning algorithms and;
+- optimisation techniques.

 Data Science Solutions
 ---